 Attention control training “in the wild” (2018 – present)

 Strong attention control skills can prevent harmful effects of distraction.
-To foster these skills we develop the computer-based training application ACTrain.
-Characteristically, our application provides metacognitive feedback on the value of goal-directed attention when people distract themselves from a self-chosen task.
-Contrary to existing approaches, we turn daily life settings into a gym for the mind to achieve stable and sustainable skill acquisition.
-Currently, we evaluate the training in behavioral field experiments, where the participants use the application over a defined period of time during work or study activities.
+To foster these skills, a joint project with the Software Workshop and the Rationality Enhancement Group at the Max Planck Institute for Intelligent Systems resulted in a computer-based training app.
+As shown in the demo video, the app provides metacognitive feedback on the value of exerting attention control when people distract themselves from a self-chosen task.
+Contrary to existing approaches, it turns daily life settings into a gym for the mind to achieve stable and sustainable skill acquisition.
+We evaluate the training in behavioral field experiments in different settings (e.g., school, university, workplace), where the participants use the application over a defined period of time during work or study activities.
 From the obtained human data, we can develop cognitive models that predict the development of attention control skills.

 - Wirzberger, M., & Rey, G. D. (2018).
 Attention please!
 Enhanced attention control abilities compensate for instructional impairments in multimedia learning.
 Journal of Computers in Education, 5, 243-257.doi: 10.1007/s40692-018-0106-0